 You can fund your CMC Markets account using three primary methods.
 These are credit cards, debit cards, and bank transfer.
 In addition to these, you can use alternatives like POLi, BPAY and PayPal.
 When making a deposit or withdrawal, there is a 1% processing fee for credit cards and 0.6% for debit cards.
 There are no minimum deposit requirements.

 Your account can be funded with credit cards, debit card, bank transfer and via PayPal and BPAY.
-When funding by card, you can deposit a maximum$50,000 and withdraw a maximum $35,000 per day.
+When funding by card, you can deposit a maximum of $50,000 and withdraw a maximum of $35,000 per day.
 For larger deposits and withdrawals, you should use bank transfer.

 There are no charges when using debit cards or BPAY, but there is a 1% charge when using Visa or PayPal and a 0.6% charge when using MasterCard.